dslab-epfl/tinynf/experiments/ReadMe.md

 ## Reproducing figures and tables

-All figures and tables in the paper can be reproduced by running scripts, except those for illustration purposes only, and Figure 9 which requires some more setup.
+All figures and tables in the paper can be reproduced by running scripts, except those for illustration purposes only.

 ### Figure 1